– The key to material selection, part design and performance

 Sydhavns Plads 15

 Many professionals involved in plastic part design or materials specialists can benefit from improving their understanding of the very complex thermo-mechanical performance of polymeric materials or compounds.
 This knowledge is often critical considering the frequently complex failure phenomena observed in plastics (creep, impact, environmental stress cracking, plastic yielding, crazing, brittle failure).
 The subject is both very wide and extremely challenging.
-The ambition of this seminar is to provide an in depth introduction to the participants, regardless of their background or specific experience.
+The ambition of this seminar is to provide an in depth introduction to the participants, regardless of your background or specific experience.

 This seminar will focus on the complex mechanical performance of plastics in order to introduce the key behavior of these unique materials (visco-elasticity, non linearity, creep, impact, failure mechanisms).